Insurance “dental services” – Preventive, Basic, Major –

-The category to which a procedure has been assigned dictates the amount of coverage (level of benefits) that the policy provides.
+The category to which a procedure has been assigned typically indicates the amount of coverage (level of benefits) that the policy provides.

-Please note, while the information we present on this page is typical of most dental insurance plans, yours may categorize procedures or provide benefits differently.
-In all cases, for an accurate and definitive determination about coverage, you'll need to check the terms and conditions of your specific policy.
-(Ask your dentist, read your plan's handbook, or call your company).
+While the information we present on this page is typical of most plans, yours may categorize procedures or provide benefits differently.

 A) Preventive dental services.

-In most cases, you'll likely find that your policy’s coverage and provided benefits for Preventive (and Diagnostic) dental services are relatively high.
+You'll probably find that your policy’s coverage and provided benefits for Preventive (and Diagnostic) dental services are comparatively high.

 It's common for indemnity insurance and preferred-provider (PPO's) plans to provide coverage at around 70 to 80% of your dentist's bill (using either a "UCR" or "Table of Allowances" calculation - see below).
 And in many cases it may even run 100%.

-You'll need to check your policy to see if its deductible must be met before you receive benefits for these procedures.
+You'll need to check your policy to see if its deductible must be met before you receive any benefits.
 In many cases you will not.

 List of Preventive / Diagnostic dental services.